10 Great Spots for Snorkeling and Scuba Diving in Florida

 You could dive from places at the top of the state to the bottom of the Florida Keys -- and every place in between.
 Here's a roundup of the best scuba diving in Florida, as well as some of the top places to snorkel.

-1. Best Place to Snorkel: Dry Tortugas National Park
+1. For Snorkeling: Dry Tortugas National Park

 Whether you are a beginner or expert, you'll agree that some of the best snorkeling in North America is found on the coral islands some 70 miles west of Key West.
 Under the massive ramparts of Fort Jefferson and lying on a carpet of brilliant white sand is a myriad of colorful tropical fish and living coral.